neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Routing.rst

 .. note::

-	If no matching route can be found, the ``NotFoundController`` of the *FLOW3* package is called which returns a 404 status code and - if in Development Context - some more details about the error that occurred.
+	If no matching route can be found, a ``NotFoundException`` is thrown which results in a 404 status code for the HTTP response and an error page being displayed.
+In Development context that error page contains some more details about the error that occurred.

 Routes
 ======